6Morpheus6/pinokio-wiki/README.md

 All downloaded Apps will be displayed on the Pinokio home screen and can be installed from there.

-> - Applications labeled with **VERSION 1** only work with **Pinokio 1.0.15** or higher!
+> - Applications labeled with **SCRIPT VERSION 1** only work with **Pinokio 1.0.15** or higher!
-> - Applications labeled with **VERSION 1.1** only work with **Pinokio 1.1.0** or higher!
+> - Applications labeled with **SCRIPT VERSION 1.5** only work with **Pinokio 1.3.4** or higher!
+> - A yellow banner with a corresponding message appears on the main page of Pinokio if your Pinokio version doesn't support the Script Version of an installed Application.
+> In that case please [Upgrade Pinokio](#upgrade-pinokio) to the latest version.

 All needed components will be installed with your first App.
 **NOTE: It is highly recommended to switch off your antivirus, during this first installation to avoid unnecessary subsequent troubleshooting.**

-Applications not created by a verified publisher and not tagged as ***Pinokio*** on GitHub don't appear on the Discover page.
+Applications not created by a verified publishers and not tagged as ***Pinokio*** on GitHub don't appear on the Discover page.
 They can still be installed with the ***Download from URL*** button at the top of the Discover page.
-*This method can also be used if the normal way to Download an App fails (e.g. because of a notification to update Pinokio although it is still up to date when trying to download an App the regular way on the Discover page).*
-> Note: Only Applications with a `pinokio.js` and respective *install.json* and *start.json* scripts etc. can be installed via Pinokio.
+> Note: Only Applications with a `pinokio.js` and respective `install.json` or `install.js` and `start.json` or `start.js` scripts can be installed with Pinokio.
-To find out if an Application on GitHub that doesn't appear on the Discover page can be installed with Pinokio, have a look on the GitHub repo and check if it contains a *pinokio.js* script on the main page.
+To find out if an Application on GitHub that doesn't appear on the Discover page can be installed with Pinokio, have a look on the GitHub repo and check for these scripts on the main page of the project.

 ### Application screen